Mentorship Programs

 • Solve issues that come up with pairings.
 The program manager's job is to help the participants sort out issues when they arise.
 The issue could be that the sales mentor isn’t a great fit, which would call for a quick rematching.

-Mentees and mentors need to discuss beforehand and agree on what they intend to achieve with the relationship.
+• Mentee and mentor goal progression: Mentees and mentors need to discuss beforehand and agree on what they intend to achieve with the relationship.
 This is usually done through a written document—a mentoring agreement—clearly stating all their expectations.
+Performing skills and scenario assessments before, during, and after the mentorship cycle can help.

-The success of the program should not only be measured using numbers.
-The mentee's anecdotal feedback is essential in judging the progress and effectiveness of the program.
-Mentees should be asked to rate their satisfaction with the program on a scale of 1-10.
+• Anecdotal feedback: The success of the program should not only be measured using numbers.
+Both the mentor’s and mentee's anecdotal feedback is essential in judging the progress and effectiveness of the program and the pairing itself.
+Ask about meeting frequency and length, preparation of both parties, value of the program, perceptions of progress, etc.

-This metric should be used in measuring the effectiveness of each mentoring session.
+• Session feedback: This metric should be used in measuring the effectiveness of each mentoring session.
 After every meeting, both parties should rate the session using a rating scale.
-It will give the program administrators insight into ongoing mentoring relationships.
+This gives you insight into ongoing mentoring relationships and progression.

-It would help if you could track the progress of the business outcomes achieved by both parties.
-This will help determine if the mentees benefit from being mentored and meeting their goals.
+• Business outcomes: It would help if you could track the progress of the business outcomes achieved by both parties—such as increase in closed deals, negotiation success, etc. This will help determine how the mentees, the sales team, and the company is benefitting from the sales mentoring program.

 About the Author